-- Pour the water into the saucepan such that it is filled to a decent level.
+- Pour the water into the saucepan.
 Place it on a flame and let it boil for about 10 minutes.
 This takes care of any bacteria present in it.

-- After stirring them together and making sure they have dissolved completely, take as much solution as required and keep the rest in a clean bowl for no more than 24 hours.
+- After stirring them in and ensuring that they have dissolved completely, take as much solution as required and keep the rest in a clean bowl for no more than 24 hours.

 - Use a dropper to take a small amount of solution while it is warm.
-Make sure it isn’t too hot or cold and close to body temperature as much as possible.
+Make sure it isn’t too hot or cold but close to body temperature.

 - Add a couple of drops each in your baby’s nose.
-Wait for half a minute before you start cleaning the liquefied mucous that comes out.
+Wait for half a minute before you start cleaning the liquefied mucus that comes out.

-A blocked nose is nothing more than a small hindrance that causes a ton of irritation.
-Medication is the last resort rarely recommended by doctors.
-Nasal drops are quick and effective and can relieve your baby from the trouble, bringing him back to the playful mood he tends to be in.
+A blocked nose is nothing more than a small hindrance that causes irritation.
+Medication is the last resort that is rarely recommended by doctors.
+Nasal drops are quick and effective and can relieve your baby from the trouble, bringing him back to the playful mood he loves to be in!